-ABOG Improvement in Medical Practice Modules can be accessed through the ABOG
+ABOG Improvement in Medical Practice Modules can be accessed through the ABOG website (see below).
+Each Diplomate chooses topics that are most relevant to their practice from a list of modules.

 There are two phases to each module.
 Phase 1 of the module typically involves an evidence-based review, review of up to 10 of the Diplomate's patient records, and answering some pertinent questions.
 Some topics do not involve patient record review.
-Phase 2 of the module process is entitled Impact on Practice and occurs 3 months later.
+Phase 2 of the module process is entitled Impact on Practice and occurs 1 month later.
 The Diplomate will receive an email from ABOG and must complete an Impact on Practice question(s) to complete the module.
 Three Category 1 CME credits will be awarded by ACOG for each module after Phase 2 is complete.